mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-stylesets.md

 export interface IStringProxy extends IGenericProxy<"string"> {};
 ```

 The `IStringProxy` interface represents a function that returns a string.
 This function is part of type definition for all CSS properties - even for those that don't have `string` as part of their type.
-The `StringProxy` type is returned from the `raw()` function, which allows by-passing the property typing rules and specifying a string directly.
+The `IStringProxy` interface is returned from the `raw()` function, which allows bypassing the property typing rules and specifying a string directly.
 This might be useful, when a string value is obtained from some external code.

 #### Extended Type